Cancellations and no-shows

 Charging a credit card following cancellation or no-show

-If a guest cancels a booking or checks out early, they are in breach of the booking contract they have with you.
+If a customer cancels a booking or leaves early when staying in accommodation, they are in breach of the booking contract they have with you.
 You may be entitled to claim damages for any losses you have suffered from the cancellation/curtailment.
 This applies regardless of whether you have cancellation/curtailment procedures as a booking condition.

 If you do not have a cancellation policy and want to make a claim for damages, the procedure is as follows:

-- Re-letting the room: You must first make every reasonable effort to minimise your loss by trying to re-let the accommodation or reselling a ticket on which only a deposit was paid.
-If you re-let the room at the same price, you should have not suffered a loss and so cannot make a claim.
+- Minimising your loss: You must first make every reasonable effort to minimise your loss.
+This may be by trying to re-let the accommodation or reselling a ticket on which only a deposit was paid.
+If you re-let the room or resell the ticket at the same price, you should have not suffered a loss and so cannot make a claim.

 - What amount can I claim?
-If, despite your efforts, you cannot re-let the accommodation, you will be entitled to claim damages that reflect the losses you have incurred as a result of the cancellation.
+If, despite your efforts, you cannot re-let the accommodation or resell the ticket, you will be entitled to claim damages that reflect the losses you have incurred as a result of the cancellation.
 This is the value of the booking less the cost of any items that you did not supply.
 For example, you cannot charge for food, heating, electricity or cleaning as you did not supply these products or services.
 You are also not able to include any service charge.

-- Note: there is a general rule of thumb that your loss will be about two-thirds of the value of the booking, but individual cases differ.
+Note: there is a general rule of thumb for accommodation businesses that your loss will be about two-thirds of the value of the booking, but individual cases differ.

 - What about the deposit?
 You may keep the deposit, off-setting it against the amount claimed.

-What if a guest does not accept the accommodation?
+What if a customer does not accept your product or service?

-Should a guest refuse to accept a product or service that they have booked or any other suitable alternative accommodation that you may offer, then, depending on the reasons given by the guest, you may be able to treat this as a cancellation.
+Should a customer refuse to accept a product or service that they have booked or any other suitable alternative that you may offer, then, depending on the reasons given by the customer, you may be able to treat this as a cancellation.

-Generally, you will not be able to do this if the guest rejects the accommodation because they booked it on the basis of untrue statements made about it by you or your staff or if the alternative accommodation does not meet the criteria of the guest’s booking (eg. the guest specifically asked for a room with a sea view when booking and the only room available when they arrive overlooks the carpark or the customer booked a dinner/dance on the basis that there was a vegetarian option and that was not available).
+Generally, you will not be able to do this if the customer rejects the product or service because they booked it on the basis of untrue statements made about it by you or your staff or if the alternative does not meet the criteria of the customers booking (e.g. the guest specifically asked for a room with a sea view when booking and the only room available when they arrive overlooks the carpark or the customer booked a dinner/dance on the basis that there was a vegetarian option and that was not available).

 If you have to cancel a booking that you have already accepted, you are in breach of contract and must refund the customer.
 For accommodation businesses, if you cannot accommodate a guest who has made a booking, you must find them alternative accommodation of the same or higher standard.

 Professional legal advice